slightknack/slightknack.dev/content/blog/difflogic.md

 > *N.B.* Computing 512 batches of 512 was faster than a single batch of size 512×512 = 262,144, which would have been a more direct comparison.
 Take 1,744× with a grain of salt, if anything.

 I did some back-of-the-napkin math, and this seems to check out.
 On the JAX side, the network I'm evaluating is of size [9, 128×17, 64, 32, 16, 8, 4, 2, 1].
 Each 128 matrix-vector product requires ~16k floating-point multiplications.
-So we're looking at at least ~270k flop for a single cell; we have 512×512 cells to evaluate, so lower bound is 70.7 gflop.
+We have 17 of them, so we're looking at at least ~270k flop for a single cell; we have 512×512 cells to evaluate, so lower bound is 70.7 gflop.
 All things considered, JAX is doing a *very* good job optimizing the workload.
-My machine can apparently do about 4.97 tflop/s: dividing that by the estimated 70.7 gflop workload, I get 6.47 fps, which is ~within an order of magnitude of the 14 fps from the benchmark.
-JAX is doing a *lot* of heavy lifting here, wow.
+My machine can apparently do about 4.97 tflop/s: dividing that by the estimated 70.7 gflop workload, I get 70.3 fps, and as a lower bound, is ~within an order of magnitude of the 14 fps from the benchmark.

 The bit-parallel C implementation, on the other hand, is about [~349 instructions long][godbolt] (Godbolt).
-Each instruction processes 64 bits in parallel, which works out to about 5.45 instructions per cell.
+Each instruction processes 64 bits in parallel, which works out to about 5.45 instructions per bit.
 There's quite a bit of register spilling going on, and it takes time to write to memory.
 Given we have 512×512 cells, it should take around 1.43 million instrs per step.
 A core on my machine runs at about 3.70 gcycles/s.
 If we assume instruction latency is 1 cycle, we should expect 2,590 fps.
 But we measure a number nearly 10× higher!
 What gives?
-I expect something along the lines of "insane instruction-level parallelism", but this is something I'll have to come back too.
+I expect something along the lines of "insane instruction-level parallelism", but this is something I'll have to come back to.
 Regardless, this is also within an order of magnitude of the measured figure.
 (Now I'm really curious!
 I'll have to dig into it...)

 [godbolt]: https://godbolt.org/z/e3xsYsaYE